dbissell6/DFIR/Blue_Book/Blue_Book.md

 ### Windows Executables (.exe, .dll, .so, .ps1)

 These files can contain malicious code that attackers may use to compromise a system.
 Analyzing these files can reveal information about how an attack was carried out.
+Often these will be obfuscated, it is a whole seperate art to bring light.

 ### Linux Executables (.sh, .bin, .elf)